mesonbuild/meson/docs/markdown/Commands.md

 `TARGET` has the following syntax `[PATH/]NAME[:TYPE]`, where:
 - `NAME`: name of the target from `meson.build` (e.g. `foo` from `executable('foo', ...)`).
 - `PATH`: path to the target relative to the root `meson.build` file.
 Note: relative path for a target specified in the root `meson.build` is `./`.
 - `TYPE`: type of the target.
-Can be one of the following: 'executable', 'static_library', 'shared_library', 'shared_module', 'custom', 'run', 'jar'.
+Can be one of the following: 'executable', 'static_library', 'shared_library', 'shared_module', 'custom', 'alias', 'run', 'jar'.

 `PATH` and/or `TYPE` can be omitted if the resulting `TARGET` can be used to uniquely identify the target in `meson.build`.